The Barbini Engines

 The purpose of the present article is to bring all of this information together in a single location so that readers are spared all the hunting around that I had to go through to assemble this text and associated images.
 These fine engines are well worth remembering and collecting if the opportunity offers.
 The motivation to collect and preserve them can only come from adequate documentation.
 That’s the overriding goal here.

 I've stated previously that the greatest reward for the effort involved in the preparation of these articles is the subsequent receipt of additional information or corrections from my readers.
-This was a case in point - very shortly after the May 1st, 2015 appearance of the original text of this article, I heard from reader Walter Barbui of Treviso, Italy.
+This was a case in point - very shortly after the initial May 1st, 2015 appearance of the original text of this article, I heard from reader Walter Barbui of Treviso, Italy.
 Walter was sufficiently inspired by the article to actually track down Bruno Barbini, the nephew of Giovanni Barbini.
 In the past, Bruno has generally been credited with being the main constructor of these engines, but it turns out that in fact he was only involved during the last few years of their manufacture.
-Walter engaged in a forty minute phone conversation with Bruno (now 60 years old) which yielded a great deal of fascinating information, much of it quite revisionist.
+Walter engaged in a forty minute phone conversation with Bruno (60 years old as of 2015) which yielded a great deal of fascinating information, much of it quite revisionist.
 All of this information has been incorporated into the updated text which follows.
 My very best thanks to both Walter and Bruno!

 With the above-listed sources at our disposal, let’s see what we can do to set out the true Barbini story in as clear and comprehensive a manner as possible.
-In doing so, I'd like to remind readers that I don't claim to know it all - in fact, I'll state categorically that there is still much more to be learned about the Barbini range than what I'm able to present here.
+In doing so, I'd like to remind readers that I don't claim to know it all - in fact, I'll state categorically that there is undoubtedly much more to be learned about the Barbini range than what I'm able to present here.
 Furthermore, additional errors doubtless still remain at certain points.
 If any reader is able to correct any such errors or add to our knowledge, I will gladly incorporate their input with full acknowledgement.